twitter-archive/twitter-kit-android/README.md

 # Twitter Kit for Android

-Twitter Kit is a multi-module gradle project containing several Twitter SDKs including TweetComposer, TwitterCore, TweetUi, and Digits.
+Twitter Kit is a multi-module gradle project containing several Twitter SDKs including TweetComposer, TwitterCore, and TweetUi.
 It is built on the Fabric platform and uses many shared components.

 Using TwitterKit from source in production applications is not officially supported by Fabric.
 Please utilize the available binaries.